drs-11/gsoc-proposal/README.md

 ## Abstract

 This project aims to add enhancements to Scrapy's Feed Exporter components.
 These enhancements consists of item filters, feed post-processing and batch delivery triggers.
+Currently there are no convenient ways to filter items before they can be exported.
+Item filter feature will provide such ways and interface.
+A Feed post-processing enhancement will enable plugins such as compression, minifying, beautifier, etc. which can then be added to the Feed exporting workflow.
+Batch creation was a recently introduced feature but was limited to only item count constraints.
+Batch Deliver triggers will be able to make the constraints flexible and give more control to user to create batches.

 ## Deliverables

 - Item filters which will decide what items must or must not be exported

-- Feed post processing feature which will use pluginable components to process export files before storing them
+- Feed post processing feature which will use pluginable components to process scraped data before storing them

 - Batch delivery triggers based on certain constraints which can also be user defined